Patrick Mahomes II Player Prop Bets for NFL Week 7 | Kansas City vs. Tennessee 10/24/2021

 Recent Performances

-- Against the Football Team last week, Mahomes went 32-for-47 (68.1%) for 397 yards with two touchdown passes and two interceptions.
+- Mahomes put together a 397-yard performance against the Football Team last week, completing 68.1% of his passes and throwing for two touchdowns with two interceptions.

-- Mahomes tacked on three carries for 31 yards, averaging 10.3 yards per carry in the running game.
+- Mahomes tacked on three carries for 31 yards, averaging 10.3 yards per attempt in the running game.

 - Mahomes has passed for 936 yards (312.0 per game) over his last three outings, while completing 67.9% of his passes (89-for-131) with nine touchdowns and five interceptions.